Fuqua, Harvey, Jr.(born: 1929 - died: 2010)

 Harvey Fuqua, Jr. was born in Louisville, KY, the son of Harvey Sr. and Lillian Marshall Fuqua.
 (Chicago has been mistakenly given as his birth location in some resources.)
 He was married to Gwen Gordy, a sister of Berry Gordy.

 Fuqua had an extensive career as a singer, songwriter, record producer, talent scout, developer, and manager.
-He was owner of Tri-Phi Records and Harvey Records and helped develop Motown Records in Detroit, MI.
-He co-founded the Moonglows, a doo-wop group, with Bobby Lester (from Louisville, KY), Alexander Graves, and Prentiss Barnes; he sometimes shared the lead vocals with Lester.
+He owned Tri-Phi Records and Harvey Records and helped develop Motown Records in Detroit, MI.
+He co-founded the Moonglows, a doo-wop group, with Bobby Lester (from Louisville), Alexander Graves, and Prentiss Barnes; he sometimes shared the lead vocals with Lester.
 Fuqua and Lester had sung together in high school, and Fuqua had sung with Barnes in Cleveland when they were members of Crazy Sounds, the group that would become the Moonglows.

-This entry was suggested by Tiffany Bowman, a family member of Harvey Fuqua's who lives in Louisville, KY.
+This entry was suggested by Tiffany Bowman, a family member of Harvey Fuqua's who lives in Louisville.
 Harvey Fuqua was a World War II veteran.
 He died in California on July 6, 2010.

 For more see Harvey Fuqua, a Wikipedia entry; the Harvey Fuqua entry in The Encyclopedia of Popular Music, 3rd. ed., edited by C. Larkin; Notable Black American Men, Book II, by J. C. Smith; Encyclopedia of Rock, by P. Hardy, et al.; and R. Cromeline, "Harvey Fuqua dies at 80," Los Angeles Times online, 7/8/2010.